Friday, April 3

 Gov. Baker declares state of emergency

 Gov. Baker declares a state of emergency and announces that the number of COVID-19 cases spiked to 92, more than doubling the number of cases reported on Monday.
-Only six people have been hospitalized so far and no one has died so far. – Stephanie Purifoy, 3:30 p.m.
+Only six people have been hospitalized so far and no one has died so far. – Parker Purifoy, 3:30 p.m.